kivkivov/Celeste-Superdash-Resources/hardrooms.md

  ## Reflection B CP1 - Room 9

 THE hardest, most infamous room in Superdash, period.
 At least, without pause buffering.
-The ending of this room requires two very precise left-to-down curves, one immediately after the after.
+The ending of this room requires two very precise left-to-down curves, one immediately after the other.
 This room is doable without pause buffering, but it could mean taking 5 minutes of attempts instead of only one single pause buffered attempt.
 Even with practice, the no-pause method is still highly inconsistent.
 Pause buffering is the preferred method here.

 Pause Buffering Explanation (Version 1.4.0.0)